microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     msbot connect qna --secret <bot secret>  --name <name of the KB> --kbId <Knowledgebase ID> --subscriptionKey <QnA Maker Service key> --endpointKey <QnA Maker endpoint key> --hostname <hostname url>
     ```

-1. Remove origional LUIS service that was deployed by the web app bot template
+1. We also want to remove the initial Luis service which was created when you deployed the bot.
+To do this run the following command:

     ```cmd
     msbot disconnect BasicBotLuisApplication --secret <Bot Secret>